The Vermont Statutes Online

 § 133-1101.
 Postponement and combining of Town meeting

-(b) If a special Town meeting will fall within 120 days of another special Town meeting called by petition, the selectmen may warn the questions to be voted at such Town meeting for the later Town meeting, and may by resolution rescind the call of the earlier meeting.
+(b) If a special Town meeting will fall within 120 days of another special Town meeting called by petition, the Selectboard may warn the questions to be voted at such Town meeting for the later Town meeting and may by resolution rescind the call of the earlier meeting.

 § 133-1102.
 Voting question by Australian ballot

-The election of Town officers and the consideration of all public questions shall be by Australian ballot at any annual meeting or at any special town meeting called on motion of the selectmen or by petition.
+The election of Town officers and the consideration of all public questions shall be by Australian ballot at any annual meeting or at any special Town meeting called on motion of the Selectboard or by petition.
 A public question voted by Australian ballot shall be preceded by a public informational meeting, to start at 7:30 o'clock in the evening of the day preceding that on which the polls are to be opened.
-The warning for the special town meeting to vote by Australian ballot shall include a notice of the time and place of the public hearing.
+The warning for the special Town meeting to vote by Australian ballot shall include a notice of the time and place of the public hearing.

 § 133-1103.
 Annual meeting; date and time